William Franklin “Billy” Graham II

 Located in the Blue Ridge Mountains on 1,200 acres in Asheville, N.C., the Billy Graham Training Center at The Cove offers guests in-depth seminars; personal spiritual retreats; concerts; programs for seniors, women and church or ministry leaders; and many other inspirational events throughout the year.
 The Cove is also available for group events for Christian churches and nonprofit ministries.
 Visit www.thecove.org for more information.

-When individuals enter specific words or phrases in popular search engines, the Billy Graham Evangelistic Association’s Internet evangelism outreach directs them to websites that address their concerns and offer an interactive Gospel presentation.
-Trained volunteers serve in three roles: e-counselors are available to chat with online visitors; discipleship coaches offer follow-up training to those who commit their lives to Christ or want to know more; and email responders answer spiritual questions or concerns people might have.
-The Internet evangelism team can also help connect online visitors with a local church.
+When individuals enter specific search phrases in popular search engines, the Billy Graham Evangelistic Association’s Internet evangelism outreach directs them to special websites that address their concerns and offer a presentation of the Gospel.
+Trained volunteer “E-counselors” are available to chat online, and discipleship coaches offer follow-up training to those who have made a commitment and encourage them in finding a local church.

 My Hope is a large-scale evangelistic outreach combining the power of personal relationships with unique tools for sharing the Gospel.
-Through the project’s focus on relationship evangelism, churches and individual Christians across entire countries are encouraged and equipped to pray and reach out to friends, family and neighbors with the Gospel of Jesus Christ.
-In 2013, more than 110,000 people made commitments to Jesus Christ through My Hope with Billy Graham, an evangelism effort in the United States and Canada that culminated with the broadcast of Billy Graham’s video message, “The Cross,” in homes, churches and online across the two nations.
+Through the project’s focus on relationship evangelism, churches and individual Christians across entire countries are encouraged and equipped to pray and reach out to friends, family and neighbors using one of several evangelistic video programs featuring life-changing testimonies and powerful messages from Billy Graham.
 Launched in 2002, My Hope has been implemented in 59 countries to date, with more than 10 million people making a commitment to Christ.
 Visit www.myhopewithbillygraham.org for more information.

-Inspired by the biblical story of Daniel, Dare to Be a Daniel trains Christian tweens (ages 9-14) to take a stand for Jesus Christ and share their faith with their friends.
-More than 30,000 students have completed the training.
+Inspired by the biblical story of Daniel, the Dare to Be a Daniel program equips Christian tweens (ages 9-14) to take a stand for Jesus Christ and share their faith with their friends.
 The Greatest Journey is a 12-session Bible study designed to help children ages 6–9 become faithful followers of Jesus Christ.

-Located at the Billy Graham Training Center at The Cove, this radio ministry operates FM stations 106.9 The Light WMIT-FM, Black Mountain, N.C. and 106.7 The Light WFGW-FM, Norris, Tenn.
+Located at the Billy Graham Training Center at The Cove, this radio ministry operates FM stations 106.9 The Light WMIT-FM, Black Mountain, N.C. and 106.7 The Light WRJK-FM, Norris, Tenn.

 Billy Graham pioneered the early use of television specials in the 1950s, and that strategy continues today with regular broadcasts of original programming in the United States.
 These specials blend messages from Billy and Franklin Graham and real-life stories from the front lines of Billy Graham Evangelistic Association ministries.

 The TV/Telephone Ministry, in conjunction with the Billy Graham TV Specials, began nationwide in March 1981 and has since served more than one million people.
 From the privacy of their homes, people can call the telephone number on their screens to receive spiritual help and guidance.
-Currently, there are 39 active phone centers, 523 phones and 1,920 trained volunteers.
+Currently, there are 40 active phone centers, 539 phones and more than 2,000 trained volunteers.

 The Response Center opened in June 1998 to provide information to people with questions regarding the BGEA and to respond to those who need spiritual encouragement.
 The Response Center also receives calls for Samaritan’s Purse.
-It is open Monday through Friday 8:30 a.m.– 11 p.m. and Saturday 9 a.m. – 11 p.m.
+It is open Monday through Friday from 7 a.m. to 11 p.m. and Saturday from 7 a.m. to 7 p.m.